cminers/braiins-os/README.md

 <local_target>[:<path>]
 ```

-Miner MAC address can also be specified with *--mac* parameter.
+Device MAC address can also be specified with *--mac* parameter.
 However, it is only used for generating the *uEnv.txt*.
-This MAC address is used when booting the miner from an SD card.
+This MAC address is used when booting the device from an SD card.
 The *--hostname* parameter is ignored for local
 targets.
-There are several useful parameters for miner configuration which will be described in the next section.
+There are several useful parameters for bOS configuration which will be described in the next section.

 Below are a few typical examples of *deploy* command for local targets: